MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

     - moves elements in a default package, if they are not already in a package
-    - the default package is either the package of the model file, or if that doesn't exists, `de.monticore` is used
+    - the default package is either the package of the model file, or if that doesn't exist, `de.monticore` is used
   - ['CD4AnalysisDirectCompositionTrafo`][CD4AnalysisDirectCompositionTrafo]
     - `ASTCDDirectComposition` (short form of composition), are transformed to (normal) `composition`s